MoTTTT/podzone/docs/technicalTroubleshooting.md

 ## Issues

+- Dead Air

+### Dead Air

+Switching from default program to DJ stream and back work seamlessly in unit testing.
+However, with field testing, two events failed with resulting silence being broadcast.

 - [ ] Manual switch to stream via the gui required: automation of connect and disconnect was assumed to have caused previous streaming silence incident.
 - [ ] Automated stream kick at the end of the session is not working.
 - [ ] DJ source stream stop fallback to playlist failed
 - [ ] Scheduled play-out the default radio program after dj session was complete, did not deliver audio (silence) to the broadcaster.
 - [ ] Console controls for streaming incorrectly indicate stream status, and stream connection status.

+Failure scenario will not be easy to reproduce without impacting simultaneous testing.
+Dev environment with automated testing may trigger the failure.
+Good logging, i.e searchability, history, aggregation and log level flexibility, are also required.

 ### Issue notes